StillNotWorking/LMS-helper-script/README.md

 When <i>deb</i> files are downloaded manually and user later want to install the file using `apt` it will need the full path to the <i>deb</i> install file.
 Else `apt` will look in its packaging list and give an error.
  - `./` means <i>this directory</i>.
 ### lms_bash_aliases.txt
-are several aliases (command shortcut) meant to simplify the control of the LMS system with short single word commands rather than typing *'sudo systemctl [command] logitechmediaserver'*, plus a few shortcuts to directories used by lms.
+Are several aliases (command shortcut) meant to simplify the control of the LMS system with short single word commands rather than typing *'sudo systemctl [command] logitechmediaserver'*, plus a few shortcuts to directories used by lms.

 [Read how to implement these aliases](https://github.com/StillNotWorking/LMS-helper-script/blob/main/lms_bash_aliasesREADME.md)

 ### cover.html
-are an exsample how to make custom visualization for any LMS player using html and java.
+Are an exsample how to make custom visualization for any LMS player using html and java.
 Think lcd screen in a pickture frame and so on.

 Possible better solution today would be to use Material Skins layout and action parameters `http://192.168.1.3:9000/material/?layout=desktop&action=expandNowPlaying/true`